Demographics of Estonia: Population size and structure

 Decreasing population pressures are explained by a higher death than birth rate and periods of an excess of emigrants over immigrants.

 Since 2015 the country has experienced population growth.
 The population mainly increased as a result of net immigration of European Union citizens.
 Citizens of Russia and Ukraine made up the bulk of non-EU immigration.
 The increase was detected through methodological changes in data collection.
 Initially a population decrease had been reported.

-Age structure
+Structure of the population

 Between 1970 and 1990 the age structure of Estonia was rather stable with around 22% of the population in the age group 0–14 years, 66% between 15 and 65, while 12% were 65 years or older.
 Due to the low birth rates after 1990, the proportion of the population 0–14 years of age dropped to 15% in 2009, while the proportion of 65 years or older gradually increased to 17% in 2009.
 The proportion of the age group 15–64 also slightly increased to 68% in 2009.